Lately, I’ve been thinkin’ about narcissism.

 I’ve been thinking that my x-husband is a narcissist, my brother is a narcissist, my nephew is a narcissist, my brother-in-law is a narcissist, my boyfriend is a narcissist, my dad was a narcissist, my mom was a narcissist, my son was becoming a narcissist, and I am a reformed narcissist.
 Or maybe I’m still a narcissist, but I’m self-delusional, as narcissists tend to be, and think that I’ve evolved out of it, when in fact I haven’t.

 My first child, Ella, began breaking away when she tearfully confessed to me one day, at about age 9, “I just want to be like everyone else!”
 Up until that time, I had homeschooled her.
 I hadn’t wanted her to be like everyone else.
 Ella had displayed her self-composed intelligence from practically birth and I didn’t want her to be the product of public school processing.
-I had heard about homeschooling; I had met and been impressed by homeschooling children and their families, her dad was completely gung-ho, and after a couple years of a various preschools and public school kindergarten, I kept her home.
+I had heard about homeschooling; I had met and been impressed by homeschooling children and their families, her dad was completely gung-ho, and after a couple years at various preschools and public school kindergarten, I kept her home.
 Her ingenuity in play, her brains, her self-composure, her endless educational creativity, never ceased to be a source of amazement and learning for me.
 I read and read to her and she started reading at 7 without ever having been taught.
 The fact that children learn to walk, to talk and also to read without ever being taught, was just one of the many many discoveries I made as a homeschool mom.
 My second child, Logan, didn’t begin to read at 7 and I worried over it a little and spent a couple years attempting to teach him phonics.
-He never showed any interest or even attempted to make an effort at making sounds and would look at me blankly as I tried in many different ways to explain and show letters and the sounds they make.
+He never showed any interest or even attempted to make sounds and would look at me disinterestedly as I tried in many different ways to present letters and the sounds they make.
 One day, age 9, he picked up the first Harry Potter book and read it.
 Then he read his way through the rest of the series.

 Once again, I digress.
 The word digress is interesting.
 Looks like it comes from Latin originally. meaning ”to step aside”.
-I have noticed I do that frequently, when writing for myself, because I like be free to free associate.
+I have noticed I do that frequently, when writing for myself, because I like to be free to free associate.
 Bear with me, if willing you be.

 So where was I?
 Ah yes, the budding narcissist.
 Well, as with everything else, I think about things, trying to understand and make sense.
 I realized that my child was tending in the direction of becoming a narcissist and I determined to intervene and redirect which is what I’ve been committed to as of late.